 Loans are designated as collateral dependent when, collection of principal and interest is expected to be collected through the operation or sale of its collateral.
 The value of the collateral is typically determined utilizing an income or market valuation approach based on an appraisal conducted by an independent, licensed appraiser outside of the Corporation using observable market data (Level 2).
 However, if the collateral is a house or building in the process of construction or if an appraisal of the real estate property is over two years old, then the fair value is considered Level 3.
 The fair value of collateral dependent loans reported below is based on the total loans with a specific allowance for credit loss allocation less the total allocations for such loans, while the fair value measurement level is based on the age of the underlying appraisal of the collateral securing the loans.
-Specific allocations to the allowance for credit losses for impaired loans carried at fair value were \$13,365 at December 31, 2023.
-Specific allocations to the allowance for loan losses for impaired loans carried at fair value were \$13,426 at December 31, 2022.
+Specific allocations to the allowance for credit losses for collateral dependent loans carried at fair value were \$39,044 and \$13,365 at December 31, 2024 and 2023, respectively.